 In the interview, we touch on many of these subjects, in particular her art and views on the environment.

-We were particularly keen to discover the inspiration behind works such as ‘The Lost Planet’ series and her opinions on important ecological topics; global warming, climate change, human impact on ecosystems, protection of the environment and the beauty of nature.
+We were particularly keen to discover the inspiration behind works such as ‘The Lost Planet’ series and her opinions on important ecological topics: global warming, climate change, human impact on ecosystems, protection of the environment and the beauty of nature.

-Natalia, tell us about your art project The Lost Planet: how it was created, what is the key subject, and what technique did you use?
+Tell us about your art project The Lost Planet: how it was created, what is the key subject, and what technique did you use?

 In the piece ‘The Vanishing Antarctica’ I show ice melting in Arctic region using natural crystals and diamond dust for sparkling effect, also I’ve been experimenting with crumbs of glass to get the desired layer texture.

-Metal leaf reveals a thin layer of the last glacier which in the past, covered large areas of the planet.
+Metal leaf reveals a thin layer of the last glacier, which, in the past, covered large areas of the planet.

 The work was achieved using a technique involving materials such as fermented moss and sand from the coastline of the Maldives.
-Adding a part of nature itself there, I sought to underline the value of coral reefs which are a lifeline for marine organisms.
+Adding a part of nature itself there, I sought to underline the value of coral reefs, which are a lifeline for marine organisms.

 Life in the ocean is so rich and diverse, but over the past 40 years, the populations of marine species have decreased by 49 per cent as a consequence of many factors: global warming, the impact of extractive industries, plastic and oil pollution of coastal territories, etc.

 Where did you find the materials used in new artworks?
 Tell us about the concept behind these pieces.

-I asked myself how much plastic each of us consumes and how much unprocessed waste we throw away every day.
+Natalia: I asked myself how much plastic each of us consumes and how much unprocessed waste we throw away every day.
 All this plastic ends up in the environment, and we unwittingly eat it.
 In 2019 a group of Canadian scientists discovered that the average person consumes up to 120,000 microplastic particles in their food or breathes it in every year.

 I organise an environmental campaign to collect waste in the waters of the Mediterranean Sea with other like-minded people almost every summer.
 I also use natural materials such as resin, wood, stones, volcanic sand and others.
-I want to show how everything is interconnected in our lives, how non-living elements affect the living and cause them to die.
+I want to show how everything is interconnected in our lives and how non-living elements affect the living and cause them to die.

 As a philanthropist and eco-activist, what do you do to protect nature?
 In your opinion, how should governments and the wider society be caring for the environment?

-I support charities and events aimed at protecting endangered species of animals, cleaning the seawater from plastic, like The Ocean Cleanup and 4ocean.
-Being an ambassador of Better World Forum (BWF), I’m trying to help resolve the environmental issues we face today.
+Natalia: I support charities and events aimed at protecting endangered species of animals and cleaning the seawater from plastic, like The Ocean Cleanup and 4ocean.
+Being an ambassador of the Better World Forum (BWF), I’m trying to help resolve the environmental issues we face today.

-Sorting our waste, disposing of electronic equipment at specific collecting points, stop leaving waste on the shores and beaches and controlling our relationship with nature for a more eco-friendly lifestyle.
+Sorting our waste, disposing of electronic equipment at specific collecting points, stopping leaving waste on the shores and beaches and controlling our relationship with nature for a more eco-friendly lifestyle.

 You attend important art events and produce video reviews for the Kapchuk Art Diaries.
 How did you get the idea to launch this project?

-I attend many large-scale art events and share my impressions and thoughts in the Kapchuk Art Diaries on YouTube channel.
+Natalia: I attend many large-scale art events and share my impressions and thoughts in the Kapchuk Art Diaries on YouTube.
 The main idea of the project is to show exciting trends in contemporary art.

 When I saw it for the first time, I found it incredible.
 I studied every single part of it and couldn’t take my eyes off it.
 It became voluminous, what we call a 3D format if you look at it from below to the top for a long time.

-Think about the concept of your future art object, and what message you want to convey to the public and start practising.
+Think about the concept of your future art object and what message you want to convey to the public, and start practising.
 Experiment with materials, instruments and techniques.
 Enjoy what you do because making art is hard work.